-- 1. Using their best endeavours to ensure compliance with all aspects of the Corporate Governance Framework, which includes their declaration of all relevant interests and they must make a declaration to the President of the PSI; - 2.
+- Using use his/her best endeavours to ensure compliance with all aspects of the Corporate Governance Framework, which includes his or her declaration of all relevant interests and he/she must make a declaration to the President of the PSI; - 2.
 Ensuring that the governance responsibilities conferred upon the PSI are complied with; - 3.
-Maintaining a register of Council, Advisory Committee and Disciplinary Committee members' interests, which should be updated on an annual basis.
+Maintaining a register of Council and Advisory Committee members' interests which should be updated on an annual basis.
 The register of interests for Council members is published on the PSI website, as agreed by Council; - 4.
-Confirming to the Minister for Health that the PSI has put in place and complied with a Code of Conduct for Council members, Advisory Committee members and employees of the PSI; - 5.
-Ensuring that the Council has sufficient information on risk identification, measurement and mitigation strategies; - Notifying the President, if they become aware of any event, circumstance or conduct which might constitute a breach of the Pharmacy Act 2007, or any regulation or code of conduct made thereunder, or of this Corporate Governance Framework.
+Confirming to the Minister for Health that the PSI has put in place and complied with a Code of Conduct for Council members, Advisory Committee members and employees of the PSI;

+- 5. Ensuring that the Council has sufficient information on risk identification, measurement and mitigation strategies; - 6.
+Notifying the President, if they become aware of any event, circumstance or conduct which might constitute a breach of the Pharmacy Act 2007, or any regulation or code of conduct made thereunder, or of this Corporate Governance Framework.
 Failure to do so may itself constitute a breach of good governance; - 7.
-Ensuring information gained in the course of their employment as Registrar is not misused for personal gain or political purpose;
+Ensuring information gained in the course of his or her employment as Registrar is not misused for personal gain or political purpose;